-Figure 1-3 : Applicability Sur nmary Table - TOD Design Standards (see Subse ction 1.2.3 for gene eral applicability of TOD Design Standards) Section: Standard: Annlies to: Application Details:

-Section: Standard: Applies to: Application Details: Article 3 Circulation, Connectivity, and Streetscape: 3.3 Sidewalk Standards All standards All development Requirement must be met on all adjacent roadway types 3.4 On-street Parking All standards Optional for all development 3.5.2 Project Circulation Plan All projects adding a street(s) Refer to definition of "street" in Article 6 3.5.3 Block Standards All development 3.5 Connectivity 3.5.4 Curb-cut Spacing Standards All development Circulation 3.5.5 Curb-cut Dimensional Standards All development 3.5.7 Pedestrian, Bicycle, and Vehicular Connectivity All development Article 4 Site D evelopment Standards: 4.4 Relationship of Buildings 4.4.3 Building Placement All development -Required along the principal street -Corner site provisions apply to Streets and Walkways 4.4.4 Supplemental Zones Optional for all development -Basic Standard for all roadway types -Separate Active Edge standard
+Figure 1-3: Applicability Summary Table - TOD Design Standards (see Subsection 1.2.3 for general applicability of TOD Design Standards) Section: Standard: Application: Article 3 Circulation, Connectivity, and Streetscape 3.3 Sidewalk Standards All standards All development Requirement must be met on all adjacent roadway types 3.4 On-street Parking All standards Optional for all development 3.5.2 Project Circulation Plan All projects adding a street(s) Refer to definition of "street" in Article 6 3.5.3 Block Standards All development 3.5 Connectivity and 3.5.4 Curb-cut Spacing Standards All development ana Circulation 3.5.5 Curb-cut Dimentional Standards All development 3.5.7 Pedestrian, Bicycle, and Vehicular Connectivity All development

-(see Subsection n 1.2.3 for ge u mmary Table - TOD D e neral applicability of TOI D Design Standards) Section: Standard: Applies to: Application Details: velopment Standa ards (cont.): 4.5 Off-street Parking All standards All development Requirement must be met on all adjacent roadway types 4.6 Exterior Lighting All standards All development except: single family, single family attached, duplex, two- family, and townhouse development Requirement must be met on all adjacent roadway types 4.7 Screening of Equipment and Utilities All standards All development except local utility services, electric service transformers within the right-of-way, and telecommunications towers Requirement must be met on all adjacent roadway types 4.8 Sign Regulations All standards All development Requirement must be met on all adjacent roadway types 4.9 Green Infrastructure All standards All development except: single family, single family attached, duplex, two- family, and townhouse development 4.10 Private Common Open Space and Pedestrian Amenities All standards All development sites larger than two acres Projects that utilize a density and/or density & height bonus are exempt from this requirement Article 5 Buildin g Design Standar ds: 5.3.1 Building Entrance Standards for Pedestrians All development -Required along the principal street and active edges -Corner site provisions apply Building Entrances 5.3.2 Building Entrance and Exit Standards for Vehicles All development except: single family, single family attached, duplex, two- family, and townhouse development and emergency service facilities Corner site provisions apply 5.4.3 All mixed use and non- residential development and development along an active edge -Required along the principal street -Corner site provisions apply -Exemptions include: building facades facing loading areas rear service areas, or facades adjoining other buildings (attached to more than 50 percent of the sidewall)
+Figure 1-3: Applicability Summary Table - TOD Design Standards (cont.) (see Subsection 1.2.3 for general applicability of TOD Design Standards) Section: Standard: Applies to: Application: Article 4 Site Development Standards: 4.4 Relationship of Buildings 4.4.3 Building Placement All development -Required along the principal street -Corner site provisions apply to Streets and Walkways 4.4.4 Supplemental Zones Optional for all development -Basic standard for all roadway types -Separate Active Edge standard 4.5 Off-street Parking All standards All development Requirement must be met on all adjacent roadway types 4.6 Exterior Lighting All standards All development except: single family, single family attached, duplex, two-family, and townhouse development Requirement must be met on all adjacent roadway types 4.7 Screening of Equipment and Utilities All standards All development except local utility services, electric service transformers within the right-of- way, and telecommunications towers Requirement must be met on all adjacent roadway types 4.8 Sign Regulations All standards All development Requirement must be met on all adjacent roadway types 4.9 Green Infrastructure All standards All development except: single family, single family attached, duplex, two-family, and townhouse development 4.10 Private Common Open Space and Pedestrian Amenities All standards All development sites larger than two acres Projects that uilize a density and/or density & height bonus are excempt from this requirement.
+Article 5 Buildi ing Design Stando ards: 5.3 Building 5.3.1 Building Entrance Standards for Pedestrians All development Required along the principal street and active edges Corner site provisions apply Entrances 5.3.2 Building Entrance and Exit Standards for Vehicles All development except: single family, single family attached, duplex, two-family, and townhouse development along an active edge -Corner site provisions apply